jnbetancourt/SimpleEDA/README.md

 5) There will be a prompt to enter your GitHub password
 6) This should create a directory called `SimpleEDA` on your computer with the project files.

-## Instructions to push changes to git
+## Instructions to Push Changes to Git
 1) Make changes to files in the SimpleEDA folder
 2) In RStudio select Tools->Version Control->Commit
 3) This will open a dialog box that lists all the files that you have made changes